About our Committees

 Cowboy Golf Classic Committee

-The Cowboy Golf Classic Committee oversees the Cowboy Golf Classic Tournament during the annual Stock Show & Rodeo.
+The Cowboy Golf Classic is a sub-committee of the Rodeo Contestant Hospitality that oversees the Cowboy Golf Classic Tournament during the annual Stock Show & Rodeo.
 Proceeds from the Cowboy Golf Classic Tournament benefit the Justin Cowboy Crisis Fund and the ProRodeo Hall of Fame.

 Craft Beer Committee